alkemyst/FC7-testboard-firmware-definition/Top_level_block_definition_This__.md

 The electrical access block implements also an I²C master and presents the same interface as the optical to the hybrid block.
 Since it must be independent of whether there is an optical or electrical connection, a CIC or not, the data sent to the hybrid module has to be slightly processed.

 **Suggestion:** sending 16 times 127 bits to each hybrid block ?
-The interface (concerning the triggered data) to the hybrid block would therefor simply be a 127-bit wide bus on which we would send all the 8 CBCs 2 x 127 channels in 16 clock cycles.
+The interface (concerning the triggered data) to the hybrid block would therefore simply be a 127-bit wide bus on which we would send all the 8 CBCs 2 x 127 channels in 16 clock cycles.
 In the case of a full, complete hybrid with 8 CBC3, we could get all the data.
 For an hybrid with 2 CBC2, only the first 4 clock cycles would contain meaning full data, the others being all zero (for the 6 non-present CBCs).
 The format of the data transfer could be something like this:

 Clk Cycle - Data transferred
 1. 127 channels of 1st CBC top layer